-The basic spirits of samurais who ruled this place in Edo period are still deeply rooted in the minds of the people here.
+The basic spirits of samurais who ruled this place in the Edo period are still deeply rooted in the minds of the people here.
 They are very humble as they value steady effort as a virtue.
 Because of their humility, their charms are less known to the outside.

-They are Simple, Honest and Methodical
+They are Simple, Honest, and Methodical

 Most Tableware in their Houses are Arita Ware

 Saga prefecture is where the world-famous Arita ware is made and the birthplace of Japanese porcelain.
 Even the plates and bowls in ramen restaurants and schools are of Arita ware.
-Whenever the locals see a porcelain tableware, they can’t help turning it over to check if it is from Arita.
+Whenever the locals see porcelain tableware, they can’t help turning it over to check if it is from Arita.

-Genkai Sea at the north and Ariake Sea at the south, Saga is surrounded by seas and have an abundance of fresh seafood that as long you can sell, you can catch as many as you can.
+Genkai Sea at the north and Ariake Sea at the south, Saga is surrounded by seas and has an abundance of fresh seafood that, as long you can sell, you can catch as many as you can.
 Well, whether these can be sold or not… and that’s why the seafood here can be eaten at an extremely low price.
 And, perhaps they are also very good at breeding cows, the A5-ranked Saga cows can produce lots of meat and are very cheap.